Updated March 2026

 Because the supply of labor is Perfectly Elastic (we can print more robots), the Hedonist's demand for luxury does not bid up the price of labor for the Architect.

-• 1970s (Human Labor): If you hire 100,000 people to build Disney World, you have fewer people to build Apollo.
+• 1970s (Human Labor): If the economy hires 100,000 people to build Disney World, fewer remain for Apollo.
 Wages go up.
 Apollo gets cancelled.

 • 2030s (Liquid Labor): If the Hedonist wants a Disney World, we print 100,000 robots.
 If the Architect wants a Moon Base, we print another 100,000 robots.
 The marginal cost of the second fleet is just energy.